 Rachelle Levitt, DirectorEileen Faulkner, Deputy Director

-The Research Utilization Division is responsible for ensuring that research results and policy information reach our intended audiences efficiently and effectively.
-The Division disseminates PD&R's reports, operates PD&R's information service, HUD USER, and oversees the development and maintenance of PD&R's Web sites.
-The Division develops programs, projects, and products designed to communicate often complex information to potential users.
-In addition, it provides PD&R staff with editorial and writing support and support for conferences and workshops.
+The Research Utilization Division (RUD) ensures that research results and policy information reach the intended audiences efficiently and effectively.
+It provides housing and community development policy translation.
+It ensures effective dissemination and interpretation of PD&R research using in-print and online materials and face-to-face interactions.
+It disseminates PD&R’s reports; operates PD&R’s information service and clearinghouse, HUD USER; and oversees the development and maintenance of PD&R’s website, huduser.org, and associated mobile applications.
+The Division develops programs, projects, and products designed to communicate often-complex information to potential users.
+RUD provides PD&R staff with editorial and writing support and manages conferences and workshops.
+RUD also manages the HUD Secretary’s award programs.

 Calvin C. Johnson, Deputy Assistant Secretary